 How to Participate

-To participate in our 2019 cruises funded by our NOAA Office of Ocean Exploration and Research grant from shore, please fill out the Scientist Ashore Interest Form.
-You can review our cruise locations on the map below.
-For full participation please register by February 18th.
+To participate in our 2020 cruises funded by our NOAA OER and ONMS grants, please review our cruise locations on the map below and fill out the registration form.
+Registration is accepted at any time, but for full participation please register by March 10th.

-be invited to an introductory webinar outlining the Scientists Ashore program on Wednesday February 20, 2019,
+be invited to an introductory webinar (webinar slides) outlining the Scientists Ashore program on Wednesday March 11, 2020,

-be added to the appropriate Nautilus cruise mailing list(s),
+be added to the appropriate cruise mailing list(s),

 be invited to a pre-cruise planning call to prioritize and help define cruise objectives, and